ICEPAY/OpenCart-3.x/README.md

 Fig.6

-To configure your **Merchant Settings** have a valid and approved ICEPAY merchant account.
+To configure your **_Merchant Settings_** have a valid and approved ICEPAY merchant account.
 Login to the [*ICEPAY Self Service Portal*]( https://portal.icepay.com/)\* and open ***Edit website*** section of the website you want to configure.

 \* *In case you cannot access *ICEPAY Self Service Portal* or you do not have a corresponding website available in the list of websites, please contact ICEPAY [support](https://icepay.com/support/).
 If you do not have an account, visit the ICEPAY website at https://portal.icepay.com and sign up.
 After registration you will be able to try how the module works with your webshop*.

 After configuring your *Merchant Settings*, make corresponding changes in *Status Codes* and *Payment Methods*.

+Open *Status Codes* tab and order status mapping between ICEPAY system statuses and statuses of your OpenCart webshop.

-In the *Active* column you can activate/deactivate payment methods by clicking into corresponding checkboxes [Fig. 7].
+To configure *Payment Methods*, click on *Get My Paymentmethods*.
+In the *Active* column you can activate/deactivate payment methods by clicking into corresponding checkboxes.
+In the *Displayname* column you may change the names of payment methods.
+Configure correspondingly also the *Store* and *Geo Zone* columns [Fig. 7].

 Fig. 7